#1 Best Guide To Tricky Tagalog Grammar Rules

 Tagalog belongs to the Austronesian language family, which doesn’t share many things in common with the English language.
 This means that it is quite unlikely that you’ll hear a Tagalog word and guess its meaning because it sounds like certain English words.
 However, you might find it useful in learning Tagalog that it doesn’t have grammatical gender.

 The language can be confusing since certain words change their meanings depending on how they are spoken.
+Sometimes, even the Tagalog prepositions may have an impact on how the word is meant.
 Here are some samples and their English translations:

 people lined up holding different shapes and colors of speech bubbles